 Harvard University Press, 2015 [UPDATE: More good news!
 I just heard that this book has been awarded the History of Education Society’s Outstanding Book Award for 2015.
 Wow!
 I’m very grateful to HES and to the selection committee.]
 What have conservatives wanted out of America’s schools?
 What has it meant to be “conservative” about American … More The Other School Reformers: Conservative Activism in American Education

-Oxford University Press, 2018 [UPDATE: The book is now available!
-A million thanks to the funders, readers, and archivists who made it possible and pleasant.]
-If you want to run for President as a Republican these days, there seems to be a new requirement.
-In addition to shaking hands, kissing babies, and eating barbecue, every … More Fundamentalist U: Keeping the Faith in American Higher Education
+Oxford University Press, 2018 If you want to run for President as a Republican these days, there seems to be a new requirement.
+In addition to shaking hands, kissing babies, and eating barbecue, every GOP hopeful since Reagan has added a stop at a conservative evangelical college.
+Why?
+What do these schools mean in the … More Fundamentalist U: Keeping the Faith in American Higher Education

 Who are America’s creationists?
 What do they want?
 Why do they think Jesus rode around on a dinosaur?
 In my new book, I argue that common misconceptions about creationism have led us into a full century of hapless and unnecessary culture-war histrionics about evolution education and creationism.
 In fact, tough as it might be to … More We Don’t Disagree about Evolution: Finding New Middle Ground in the Creation Culture Wars